cupakromer/conjurer/README.md

 # Conjurer

-Simple plug-in for RSpec that allows for explicit pre-loading of `let`s.
+Simple plug-in for RSpec that allows for explicit pre-loading of `let`.

 This allows for the general elimination of `let!` while providing a more semantic alternative.
 See my post [The Bang is for Surprise](http://aaronkromer.com/blog/2013-05-19-the-bang-is-for-surprise.html)